harsh24924/youtube-channel-data-collection/README.md

 ## Output

-Once the script finishes execution, the collected video data will be saved to:
+Once the script finishes execution, the collected video data will be saved to `data.parquet`.

-`data.parquet`

 This file will be located in the same directory where you ran the `main.py` script.